zpangerl/FitPlanner-SchoolTeamProject/Deliverable3.md

 #### Sean Mckeighan

 **Do you think you individually worked consistently and put in enough work into the project (give a short answer).
+> No, I do not feel I contributed enough during this sprint.
+Between kids activities, traveling/being away for the holiday,
+> and assignment 5b, I didn't have the time to devote to it.

 Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)